 This seems rather a contradiction.
 The temptation to just slip a track of yours into a production seems just too inviting – and I have heard on many occasions this very thing happening.

-And sadly, this kind of action has consequences – for the music supervisor in question (it’s effectively double-dipping, and most production companies frown on that), and for the composers & reps who bust their guts every day to put new music in front of music supervisors in the hope that their music will be chosen.
+And sadly, this kind of action has consequences – for the music supervisor in question (it’s effectively double-dipping, and most production companies frown on that), and for the composers & reps who bust their guts every day to find the best drum machine for a new beat or put new music in front of music supervisors in the hope that their music will be chosen.

 So it’s for this reason I think music supervisors should be music professionals ‘other than’ composers – it leaves the conflict-of-interest out of the equation and everybody sleeps well at night.